Chinese Car Brands

 Hawtai Logo

-Hawtai, like many other Chinese companies, started out by producing licensed cars of a foreign brand.
-In its case, Hyundai.
-The company was created for this purpose in 2000, and three years later introduced the first Terracan SUV.
+Like many other Chinese companies, Hawtai started by producing licensed cars of a foreign brand—in its case, Hyundai.
+The company was created for this purpose in 2000, and three years later, the first Terracan SUV was introduced.
 It was followed by copies of one crossover and two buses.
 In 2010, Hawtai decided to develop something of its own and released the B11 sedan.
 The chosen course uses Hyundai technology and positions itself as an environmentally friendly brand of cars with diesel engines.

 Gonow